US, China trade deal 'close': Kudlow

 Beijing has callled on the U.S. to roll back tariffs on all Chinese goods as part of a partial trade agreement, something Trump has said he won't do.

-"We cannot let any power be it China or any other power steal our dreams, our plans, our creativity,” Kudlow said.
+"We cannot let any power, be it China or any other power, steal our dreams, our plans, our creativity,” Kudlow said.